JChristensen/pi-hole/openwrt_procedure.md

 Now add another rule for IPv6.
 We can do this by clicking the `Clone` button, then the `Edit` button on the new rule.
 Change the following settings:

-Name: `dns_to_pihole_v6`
+Name: `fwd_pihole_v6`

-Internal IP address: `fd38:3f9d:48bc:1::42` (choose your Pi-hole's address from the drop-down)
+Internal IP address: `fd38:3f9d:48bc:1::42` (choose from the drop-down)

 Advanced Settings > Source IP address: `!fd38:3f9d:48bc:1::42`

 Click `Save`, then `Save & Apply`.

 #### NAT rules
 With just the above rules, the rogue host will notice that the reply did not come from the intended DNS server.
-These NAT rules will rewrite the source IP on the response to match the original query.
+These NAT rules will rewrite the source IP in the response to match the original query.
 (Sneaky.)
 Again, we have two rules, IPv4 and IPv6.

 Go to `Network > Firewall > NAT Rules`.
 Click `Add` to create a new rule, and make the following settings on the `General Settings` tab:

-Name: `masq_pihole_v4`
+Name: `nat_pihole_v4`

 Protocol: `TCP, UDP`